safespring/web/content/blogg/2022-03-terraform-module.md

 toc: "Table of contents"
 ---
 {{< ingress >}}
 This is part two in the series about Safespring's Terraform modules.
-In this blog post, we'll look at the new and more general Safespring modules for compute instances and security groups, how it can be used to provision sets of instances in different configurations allowing only the necessary connections using security groups.
-The next post will be about how Ansible can be used together with inventory from terraform/openstack to configure services on the provisioned instances.{{< /ingress >}}
+This blog post will look at the new and more general Safespring modules for compute instances and security groups.{{< /ingress >}}<p>We will also look at how we can use it to provision sets of instances in different configurations allowing only the necessary connections using security groups.
+The next post will be about using Ansible and from terraform/OpenStack to configure services on the provisioned instances.

 ## Prerequisites
-This blogpost assumes that you use the open source Terraform CLI.
-Terraform CLI is just a binary program that you download from the [releases page][tfreleases], for your architechture/platform.
+This blog post assumes that you use the open source Terraform CLI.
+Terraform CLI is just a binary program that you download from the [releases page][tfreleases], for your architecture/platform.
 Here you also find checksums for the files to verify their integrity.

-Unless otherwise explained, all the examples presupposes that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mostly used as convention for the file name, but you can name it whatever you like as long as it ends in `.tf`
+Unless otherwise explained, all the examples presuppose that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mostly used as a convention for the file name, but you can name it whatever you like as long as it ends in `.tf`

 There is also the official [Terraform documentation][tfdocs]